-All of the recent weak OECD Composite Leading Indicators that were reinforced by May's OECD Economic Outlook are now further extended by the even more downbeat update this morning (http://bit.ly/2m4p7X1 see above for more direction on what to view.)
+All of the recent weak OECD Composite Leading Indicators that were reinforced by May's OECD Economic Outlook are now further extended by the even more downbeat update two weeks ago (http://bit.ly/2m4p7X1.)
 This has also been reinforced the other relatively recent indications like the IMF global growth downgrade, weak global Manufacturing PMI's and further weakness in Asian and European economic data.